psychopy/psychopy/docs/source/api/sound.rst

 precision.
 That's pretty good compared to the other options that have a lag of 20ms upwards and sevral ms variability.

-BUT, on top of that, PTB allows you to *preschedule* your sound to occur at a particular point in time (e.g. when the trigger is due to be sent or when the screen is due to flip) and the PTB engine will then prepare all the buffers ready to go and will also account for the known latencies in the card.
+BUT, on top of that, PTB allows you to :ref:`ptbPreschedule` your sound to occur at a particular point in time (e.g. when the trigger is due to be sent or when the screen is due to flip) and the PTB engine will then prepare all the buffers ready to go and will also account for the known latencies in the card.
 With this